wlads/reefpoints/source/posts/2014-05-08-building-an-ember-app-with-rails-part-2.md

 ```

 Once you save this file go back to your browser.
 You should not need to reload anything, ember-cli has a live reload feature on file
 change.
-Now you should see the following:
+Now you should see your failing test:

 ![Screen2](http://i.imgur.com/l7y146I.png)

-You should not have needed to reload the page to see this failing test.
 Let's make the test pass:

 In `ember/app/templates/application.hbs`